We offer a FREE Initial Consultation. Call 1-866-601-5518 for immediate help.

 February 1, 2017 Commerce Control List: Removal of Certain Nuclear Nonproliferation (NP) Column 2 Export Controls – Additional Delay in Implementation of ECCN 3D991 Controls on Certain Software.

-What is an Export Control Classification Number / ECCN Number?
+What is an Export Control Classification Number / ECCN Codes?

-Who regulates US imports and exports codes?
-The Bureau of Industry and Security (BIS), a subsection of the Department of Commerce provides The CCL List.
+Who regulates Standard shipping requirement of US imports and exports codes?
+When it comes to customs clearance and standard shipping requirements, the Bureau of Industry and Security (BIS), a subsection of the Department of Commerce provides The CCL List.
 The agency also enforces Export Administration Regulations (EAR).

-Commerce Control List vs ECCN Code EAR 99
+Commerce Control List vs ECCN Codes EAR 99 List

 If your exported item falls under the jurisdiction of the U.S. Department of Commerce but it is not listed on the CCL list, then it falls under the parameters of your EAR 99 ECCN number.
 Most commercial export products fall under EAR 99.
 Although an export license is not required to EAR99 listed items, you want to be extremely careful to avoid the mistake of sending the product to a banned country.

-A US tariff code in the export control business is a unique product-specific code that is documented in the harmonized System (HS) maintained by the World Customs Organization (WCO) and harmonized tariff schedule of the united states 2016.
-US HTS Codes, often referred to as harmonized export tariff codes, are in place for almost every product involved in the global commerce world.
-An export tariff code is in place for tax assessment and global uniformity.
+US export tariff codes in the export control business are a unique product-specific code that is documented in the harmonized System (HS) maintained by the World Customs Organization (WCO) and harmonized tariff schedule of the united states 2016.
+US harmonized codes, often referred to as harmonized export tariff codes, are in place for almost every product involved in the global commerce world.
+Customs tariff code is in place for tax assessment and global uniformity.

 HS tariff classification number codes exist for almost every product involved in global commerce.
-Required on official shipping documents for tax assessment purposes, a US export tariff code ensures uniformity of product classification worldwide.
+Required on official shipping documents for tax assessment purposes, US tariff codes ensures uniformity of product classification worldwide.

-Whether you need help with a US harmonized code for plastic parts or harmonized code number for other products and countries, our export control consultants and lawyers can help.
+Whether you need help with a certificate of origin form, US harmonized code for plastic parts or harmonized code number for other products and countries, our export control consultants and lawyers can help.

 Find an Attorney for Immediate Help.